 - Opportunity to Sell Your Work

 - If your intention is to sell your creative works, then sharing your work increases your chances of getting noticed by people who will be interested in buying from you.
+And acceptance into prestigious shows increases the value of your work.

 So how do you then go about showing your work?
 For visual artists, there are several places and tons of opportunities for you to share your work.
 You should endeavor to explore as many as you can.